ligato/docs/docs/developer-guide/kvscheduler.md

 ### API

 The KV Scheduler API is defined in a separate [sub-package "api"][kvscheduler-api-dir] of the [plugin][plugin].
 The interfaces that constitute the KV Scheduler API are defined in multiple files:

  * `errors.go`: definitions of errors that can be returned from within the KV Scheduler; additionally the `InvalidValueError` error wrapper is defined to allow plugins to further specify the reason for a validation error, which is then exposed through the [value status][value-states].

  * `kv_scheduler_api.go`: the KV Scheduler API used by: NB to commit a transaction, or to read and watch for value status updates; SB to push notifications regarding values that are, automatically or externally, created and/or updated.

- * `kv_descriptor_api.go`: defines the KVDescriptor interface.
+ * `kv_descriptor_api.go`: defines the KV Descriptor interface.
 The detailed description can be found [here][kvdescriptor-guide].

  * `txn_options.go`: a set of available options for transactions.
 For example, a transaction can be customized to permit retries of failed operations.
 Retry delay period and maximum retry attempts can be configured.